opengeospatial/teamengine/src/site/markdown/testng-essentials.md

     artifactId: ets-archetype-testng
     version: 2.5

-In order to use the archetype and build the resulting test suite a [Java Development Kit](http://www.oracle.com/technetwork/java/javase/downloads/)
-(JDK) and [Apache Maven](https://maven.apache.org/) must be installed:
+In order to use the archetype and build the resulting test suite a Java Development Kit (JDK) and [Apache Maven](https://maven.apache.org/) must be installed:

-* JDK 17 or higher
+* JDK 17
-* Apache Maven 3.0 or higher
+* Apache Maven 3.9

 To create a new test suite open a command shell (terminal window) and invoke the interactive __archetype:generate__ goal.
 It is necessary to specify the `ets-code` property at this point,